- Double R Diner (Twin Peaks)

 Twede's Cafe in North Bend, filming location for the Double R Diner. - Double R Diner (Twin Peaks)

-Twede's Cafe in North Bend, filming location for the Double R Diner. - Douglas Fir Cathedral
+Twede's Cafe in North Bend, filming location for the Double R Diner. - Hex

 Gas Works Park, Infrared. - Gas Works